Investment Appraisal Techniques

 Internal Rate of Return Method

-An internal rate of return is the discounting rate, which brings discounted future cash flow at par with the initial investment.
-In other words, it is the discounting rate at which the company will neither make loss nor make a profit.
+An internal rate of return is the discounting rate, which brings discounted future cash flows at par with the initial investment.
+In other words, it is the discounting rate at which the company will neither make a loss nor make a profit.
+We can also call this rate the yield on investment and the marginal efficiency of capital.

-It is obtained by trial & error method.
-We can also state that IRR is the rate at which the NPV of the project will be zero. i.e. Present value of cash inflow – Present value of cash outflow = zero
+It is obtained by the trial & error method.
+We can also state that IRR is the rate at which the NPV of the project will be zero. i.e., Present value of cash inflow – Present value of cash outflow = zero.

 Profitability Index

-Profitability index defines how much you will earn per dollar of investment.
+The profitability index defines how much you will earn per dollar of investment.
 The present value of an anticipated future cash flow divided by initial outflow gives the profitability index (PI) of the project.
-It is also one of the easy investment appraisal technique.
+It is also one of the easy investment appraisal techniques.

-Suppose, the present value of anticipated future cash flow is $ 120,000 & Initial outflow is $ 100,000.
+Suppose the present value of anticipated future cash flow is $ 120,000 & the initial outflow is $ 100,000.
 Then the profitability index is 1.2. i.e. $ 120,000 / $ 100,000.
-Which means each invested dollar is generating revenue of 1.2 dollars.
-If the profitability index is more than 1, the project should be accepted & if it is less than 1 it should be rejected.
+This means each invested dollar is generating a revenue of 1.2 dollars.
+If the profitability index is more than 1, the project should be accepted & if it is less than 1, it should be rejected.

-If we reduce complication, it is nothing but a different presentation of NPV.
+If we reduce complications, it is nothing but a different presentation of NPV.

 Discounted Payback Period Method

-This method is the same as the payback period method.
-The only difference is, in discounting payback method is that payback period is calculated on the basis of discounted future cash-flows while in payback method it is calculated on the basis of future cash-flows.1,
+Discounted payback period method is the same as the payback period method.
+The only difference in discounting payback method is that the payback period is calculated on the basis of discounted future cash flows.
+In contrast, the payback method is calculated on the basis of future cash flows.

 I intended to post you this little bit of word to be able to give many thanks over again with the magnificent solutions you’ve provided at this time.